EncryptedHelloKitty/NiktoXShark/README.md

-# NiktoXShark
+# Project Name: NiktoXShark

-Web server scanner designed to identify vulnerabilities and potential security issues in web servers.
-And a command-line network protocol analyzer, serving as the terminal-based counterpart of Wireshark.
+## Description
+This project demonstrates the use of two powerful tools, **Nikto** and **TShark**, to perform web server vulnerability assessment and network traffic analysis.
+These tools are essential in identifying potential security risks and monitoring network activities.